-Oscar Cerna is a research associate at MDRC, where he concentrates on implementation research and program development at community colleges across the country.
+Oscar Cerna is a consultant with MDRC and a former research associate concentrating on implementation research and program development at community colleges across the country.
 He has been involved in several large-scale projects focused on student success initiatives, including Achieving the Dream, the University System of Georgia’s African American Male Initiative, the Adult Basic Education study, the Learning Communities Demonstration, and the Performance-Based Scholarship Demonstration.
-As part of the Postsecondary Education policy area, Cerna serves as the project director for the Latino Academic Transfer and Institutional Degree Opportunities (LATIDO) project, which examines institutional initiatives that improve college outcomes for Latino college students attending Hispanic-Serving Institutions in California.
+As part of the Postsecondary Education policy area, Cerna served as the project director for the Latino Academic Transfer and Institutional Degree Opportunities (LATIDO) project, which examines institutional initiatives that improve college outcomes for Latino college students attending Hispanic-Serving Institutions in California.
 Before joining MDRC, Cerna conducted research and evaluation for WestEd and for Bay Area Community Resources.
-A former community college graduate, Cerna transferred to the University of California-Irvine as an undergraduate and continued on to graduate school at UCLA’s Graduate School of Education and Information Studies.
+A community college graduate, Cerna transferred to the University of California-Irvine as an undergraduate and continued on to graduate school at UCLA’s Graduate School of Education and Information Studies.